AsaCapstone2016/asa/docs/testing.md

 For the sake of velocity, we've built a tool which allows us to test our lambda functions locally without the need to redeploy to our Cloudformation stack on every change, saving us a couple minutes every time we want to see our changes.
+This could be used until the Serverless framework has a solution for this.

 The Testbench achieves this through the following steps: